You are at part 2 of 2

 ISLANDS:

-BÜYÜKADA is the largest island and HEYBELIADA (Turks call it Heybeli) is the second largest island.
+BUYUKADA is the largest island and HEYBELIADA (Turks call Heybeli ada) is the second largest island.
 In the early 19th century the Ottoman business community of Greeks and Jews favoured these islands as summer resorts.

 Today, Heybeli Island (ada) is home to The Turkish Naval Academy.